ArtemKashapov/RefrIndXLS2MatLab/README.md

 # RefrIndXLS2MatLab
 Quick and easy conversion of xls file from https://refractiveindex.info/ to matlab file.
+(In progress...)